Ever had a friend say something like:

 There are pros and cons when taking medication to manage your mental health symptoms, and it’s a personal decision that should be made with the advice of a trusted team of health professionals.
 You should talk to your GP if you would like to discuss medication options.

-What you can expect from your treating clinician
+What to expect from your treating clinician

-Treatment Plan
+Treatment options